Actions and Detail Panel

 Who can attend?

-The course is only open to people who work (particularly those in public facing roles), reside (including carers) and study in Tower Hamlets.
+The course is only open to people who work in the London Borough of Tower Hamlets

-You will be expected to complete an evaluation questionnaire upon completion of training to help us to improve future delivery.
+You will be expected to particpate in the evaluation process to help us to improve future delivery.
 You will receive a copy of the MHFA manual and workbook, and a certificate.